siberia3/periodic-table-of-linguistics/README.md

 There are a lot of things that could be done for the *Theory of the Siberian Canoe* — such as filling the environmental tables, creating a database with filters, creating a statistical data visualization, etc... — but for the above explained reasons, the **Periodic Table** is the real thing to point to.

-The given examples show that this system is so "true" that, if one word appears very different from the others, you can "be sure" that you will find a related synonym that matches the phonetic sequence.
+- the provided examples show that this system is so "true", that if the term is too much different from the fonetic sequence set up by "<i>Man</i>", you can "be sure" that you will find anyway a matching synonym.

 This is why the contribution of native speakers is much better situation than authors enjoying their own genius alone.